mottensmann/GCalignR/README.md

 `GCalignR` provides simple functions to align peak lists obtained from Gas Chromatography Flame Ionization Detectors (GC-FID) based on retention times and plots to evaluate the quality of the alignment.
-The package supports any other one-dimensional chromatograpy technique that enables the user to create a peak list with at least one column specifying retention times as illustrated below.
+The package supports any other one-dimensional chromatography technique that enables the user to create a peak list with at least one column specifying retention times as illustrated below.